OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       GPT partition table is supported by this command too and by additional command "gpt" for minor operations.

+    * "dmgr clone" command can clone partition structure and data to another disk.
+      It knows nothing about file systems, but simple copying usually not requires changes in file system.

+    * There are may advantages in "dmgr" command options.
+For example, it can set/reset dirty flag on HPFS and FAT partitions.
+Command

+        dmgr bs a: dirty on

+      will force chkdsk on current boot volume.

     * "lvm" command can change OS/2 LVM drive letters, write LVM signatures to disk and some misc.